CORRECTED-Singapore, Hong Kong on track to match Swiss haul of offshore cash - BCG

 By Joshua Franklin

-ZURICH, June 13 Singapore and Hong Kong together will hold as much overseas wealth as Switzerland in four years' time, according to a study by Boston Consulting Group (BCG).
+ZURICH, June 13 (Reuters) - Singapore and Hong Kong together will hold as much overseas wealth as Switzerland in four years' time, according to a study by Boston Consulting Group (BCG).

 It underscores the boom in private wealth in the Asia Pacific region as well as the impact on Switzerland from the clampdown on tax evasion after the financial crisis.